HomeSpan/HomeSpan/docs/TVServices.md

 Use `Service::Television()` as the Service to create a Television Accessory Tile.
 It support two primary Characteristics:

-* `Characteristic::Active()` - this is the standard HomeKit Active Characteristic used to turn the TV on or off.
+* `Characteristic::Active()` - this HAP-R2 standard Characteristic it used to turn the TV on or off.
 It is a required Characteristic

 * `Characteristic::ConfiguredName()` - this is an optional, TV-specific version of `Characteristic::Name()` that seems to be the only way to set the default name of the TV.
 Unlike all other HomeKit Services, the Home App ignores any names specified with `Characeteristic::Name()` when used with `Service::Television()`